RedChow/MQTTMockingbird/README.md

   </li>
 </ol>
 <h1>Topic Trie</h1>
 There are dozens of ways to implement a trie in C++.
 This approach is similar to one that I have taken previously in Python.
 Although there are Python packages for tries, a topic trie is very specialized in that it must deal with wildcards, so you're left having to implement a custom trie yourself.
 A very easy and straight-forward approach in Python is to make a trie out of nested dictionaries.
 Here in Qt we use an unordered_map.
 We could have just as easily used a QHash.

+Because the program maps all incoming publish and subscribe topics, if you need wildcard in a subscription it would be best to include in the mapping definitions, namely in the remap topic rule.
+In the future I plan to have diff disregard topic fragments that contain '*' or '#.'
+It will probably apply diff to each topic fragment, i.e. each string between forward slashes.

+<h1>Screen